Upgrading from Hilla 1.x

 Spring Upgrade Instructions

 Spring Boot 3 and Spring Framework 6 don’t fundamentally change how applications are developed.
-The main changes are around Jakarta EE 10 namespaces and supported products, Java version and the dependency upgrades and deprecations.
+The main changes are related to Jakarta EE 10 namespaces and supported products, Java version, and the dependency upgrades and deprecations.

 Spring Boot 3 and Framework 6 use new versions of third-party dependencies: Hibernate 6, Hibernate Validator 8, servlet containers — Jetty 11, Tomcat 10.1 and many others.